do-dat/do-dat.github.io/_pages/contact.md

 </figure>
 -->

-I received my B.S. in Electrical and Computer Engineering from Seoul National University, Seoul, Korea in 2019.
-Since 2019, I have been at Seoul National University where I am currently a M.S. candidate in the school of Electrical and Computer Engineering.
-I am interested in robust control techniques, including disturbance observer.
+I received my B.S. and M.S. degrees in Electrical and Computer Engineering from Seoul National University, Korea in 2019 and 2021, respectively.
+Since 2021, I have been at Seoul National University where I am currently a Ph.D. candidate.
+I am interested in robust control techniques including disturbance observer and data-driven control.

 All suggestions, comments, and bug reports on DO-DAT are very welcome.
 ### e-mail: hmchang@cdsl.kr